TheRealOwenRees/plantID_discordbot/README.md

 - Create a new application and bot at the [Discord Developer Portal](https://discord.com/developers/applications).
 Follow this [guide](https://realpython.com/how-to-make-a-discord-bot-python/) if you are unsure.
 - create a local .env file to store 'DISCORD_TOKEN' and 'PLANTNET_API_KEY'.
 Add both your bot's secret token and PlantNet API key here repectively
 - Enable the bot permissions 'Read Messages/View Channels', 'Send Messages', 'Embed Links', 'Add Reactions'
 - Host the files on your platform of choice.
-A procfile is included if you wish to [Heroku](https://www.heroku.com)
+A procfile is included if you wish to use [Heroku](https://www.heroku.com)
 - Add the bot's secret token and your PlantNet API key to your platform's environment variables under the keys 'DISCORD_TOKEN' and 'PLANTNET_API_KEY'.

 ## Development